Russia takes Syria lead after Assad's surprise Moscow visit

 They have also long insisted Assad cannot be part of Syria's future, though some experts see a softening of the international line on whether the embattled leader could stay on during a political transition.

-French President Francois Hollande warned Russia against strengthening the position of Assad, "who is the problem, and cannot therefore be the solution".
+French President Francois Hollande has warned Russia against strengthening the position of Assad, "who is the problem, and cannot therefore be the solution".

 Russia has carried out more than 500 air raids in Syria since its campaign began last month.